demo bkgrnd

 Jingwen Wei is a junior (’27) undergraduate student at Loyola Marymount University, majoring in Psychology.
 She is passionate about film and photography, and is particularly interested in observing and capturing emotions and interpersonal interactions through art.
 Originally from China, she enjoys traveling and drawing inspiration from different cities and cultures.

 Katerina Zacharia is a Professor of Classics at Loyola Marymount University in Los Angeles.
-Her research explores classical antiquity in visual and performance culture, in Greek ethnic identity formation, and cultural politics.
-Prof. Zacharia is an experienced dramaturge, and award-winning educator with expertise in inclusive pedagogy, and cross-cultural exchange in local and global partnerships.
-She produced theatrical performances and workshops for the Michael Cacoyannis Foundation in Athens (2006-present), and the Stanford Repertory Theatre (2012-18).
-She wrote, directed and produced the short documentary Blessings and Vows (2018) which screened at 36 film festivals and garnered nine international awards.
-She co-created Enthralled, Prof. Zacharia co-created Enthralled, a new conversation game for higher education, drawing on classical drama (2022).
-Prof. Zacharia is the recipient of several innovative teaching awards, the 2018 LMU President’s Fritz B. Burns Distinguished Teaching Award, the 2019 LAX Chamber of Commerce Eddy Award, the 2023 Society of Classical Studies for Excellence in Teaching Classics at the University level, and the LMU inaugural 2024 Bellarmine College of Liberal Arts Excellence in Teaching award.
-As Director of Education for the Los Angeles Greek Film Festival, she has created a vibrant student internship program since 2014, connecting academia and the film industry through education, mentorship, and hands-on experience.
-She launched the LMU Greek Cinema week in 2024, and is co-hosting the 1st LAGFF-doc at LMU in 2026.
+Her research explores classical antiquity in visual and performance culture, Greek ethnic identity formation, and cultural politics.
+Prof. Zacharia is an experienced dramaturge and award-winning educator with expertise in inclusive pedagogy and cross-cultural exchange in local and global partnerships.
+She produced theatrical performances and workshops for the Michael Cacoyannis Foundation in Athens (2006–present) and the Stanford Repertory Theatre (2012–18).
+She wrote, directed, and produced the short documentary Blessings and Vows (2018), screened at 36 film festivals and garnering 9 international awards.
+She co-created Enthralled, a conversation game for higher education drawing on classical drama.
+She is the creator and host of Voices from the Margins, a podcast and vidcast series on contemporary Greek culture, supported by an MGSA Innovation Grant and an LMU MAJS fellowship.
+Prof. Zacharia is the recipient of the 2018 LMU President’s Fritz B. Burns Distinguished Teaching Award, the 2019 LAX Chamber of Commerce Eddy Award, the 2023 Society of Classical Studies Excellence in Teaching award, and the LMU inaugural 2024 BCLA Excellence in Teaching award.
+Her collaboration with LAGFF began in 2012 with a memorial lecture on Theo Angelopoulos; she has served as jury member (2014), programmer (2015–18, 2025–26), and since 2014 as Director of Education and internship supervisor.
+She curated LMU Greek Cinema Week (2024, 2025) and co-hosted the inaugural LAGFF-doc in 2026.